GRIDAPPSD/app-deconfliction/competing-apps/README.md

 ### ConflictMatrix and ResolutionVector structures

 ConflictMatrix is a multi-dimensioned dictionary.
-The first dimension is either the literal value 'setpoints' or 'timestamps' as ConflictMatrix maintains both from the competing app set-points messages it received, i.e., ConflictMatrix['setpoints'] or ConflictMatrix['timestamps'].
+The first dimension is either the literal value 'setpoints' or 'timestamps' as ConflictMatrix maintains both from the competing app set-points messages it receives, i.e., ConflictMatrix['setpoints'] or ConflictMatrix['timestamps'].
 The second dimension differs based on the first dimension.
-If the first dimension is 'setpoints', then the second dimension is all the devices for which there are ConflictMatrix['setpoints'] entries, i.e., "for device in ConflictMatrix['setpoints'][device]:" to iterate over all devices.
+If the first dimension is 'setpoints', then the second dimension is all the devices for which there are ConflictMatrix['setpoints'] entries, i.e., "for device in ConflictMatrix['setpoints'][device]:" will iterate over all devices.
 To carry through with ConflictMatrix['setpoints'], the final dimension is all the apps for which there are ConflictMatrix['setpoints'][device] entries.
-Therefore, "for app in ConflictMatrix['setpoints'][device]:" would iterate over all apps and when this for loop is nested under the previous one for devices, it would iterate over all entries of ConflictMatrix['setpoints'].
+Therefore, "for app in ConflictMatrix['setpoints'][device]:" would iterate over all apps for a given device and when this for loop is nested under the previous one for devices, it would iterate over all entries of ConflictMatrix['setpoints'].

 If the first dimension is 'timestamps', the the second dimension is all the apps for which there are ConflictMatrix['timestamps'] entries.
 There is no device dimension for ConflictMatrix['timestamps'] as when set-points for an app are updated they replace all previous device set-points and thus a single timestamp applies to all devices for that app.

-To summarize, the following code snippet will iterate over and print all ConflictMatrix entries and the associated timestamp:
+To summarize, the following code snippet will iterate over and print all ConflictMatrix entries and associated timestamps:

 ```` bash
 for device in ConflictMatrix['setpoints']: